IEEEsb/IEEEsbot/README.md

 your specific network setup.

-The `https` field is used for specifying where the different SSL/TLS keys can be found in the local filesystem.
+The `https` field is used for specifying where the different SSL/TLS keys can be found in the local filesystem, although you can skip it if you have some other service that manages HTTPS between the webhook and the bot (e.g. nginx).
 If you don't have an SSL/TLS certificate, you may be interested in [Let's Encrypt](https://letsencrypt.org) (recommended) or creating a [self-signed](https://en.wikipedia.org/wiki/Self-signed_certificate) one.